Efficient perturbative framework for coupling of radiative and guided modes in nearly periodic surfaces: Locally Periodic Framework

 \section{Locally Periodic Framework}

-In this section, we derive the coupling of an incident planewave to guided waves on a locally \textit{periodic} surface.
+In this section, we derive the coupling of an incident plane wave to guided waves on a locally \textit{periodic} surface.
 The problem setup is depicted in Fig.~\ref{intro_figure}b.
-The setup is the same as in Section II, except that the surface is now locally periodic in the $z$ direction rather than locally uniform---that is, the unit cells that compose the surface vary slowly with $z$.
+The setup is the same as in Section II, except that the surface is now locally periodic in the $z$ direction rather than locally uniform; that is,~the unit cells that compose the surface vary slowly with $z$.
 Since a locally periodic surface becomes locally uniform in the limit of zero period, the results of this section are a strict generalization of Section~\ref{locallyuniformmain}.
+As is also discussed in \citeasnoun{PhysRevE.66.066608}, the framework developed in Section~\ref{locallyuniformmain} would be a poor approximation for a photonic-crystal structure in which the periodic unit cell is rapidly varying on a subwavelength scale---it is critical to take the local periodicity into account analytically to obtain an accurate first-order approximation.